hikeventures/hikeventures.github.io/_posts/best/2016-06-30-best-packrafting-helmets.markdown

 * Is the helmet lightweight so it feels comfortable to wear it for a longer period?
 * Do you need ear protection?

-Here you can find [one of our trips](http://www.hikeventures.com/Swedish-Packrafting-Round-Up-2016/) in Sweden where we were wearing helmets.
-We have not tested all the helmets in this article but those are our favorites if we were to buy a new one.
-The links on this site contain afiliate links.
+Here you can find [one of our trips][1] in Sweden where we were wearing helmets.
+We have not tested all the helmets in this article[^1] but those are our favorites if we were to buy a new one.

 <hr>